saltstack/salt/doc/topics/aws.rst

 AWS instances may not allow remote access to the root user by default.
 Instead, another user must be used to run the deploy script using sudo.
-Some common usernames include ec2-user (for Amazon Linux), ubuntu (for Ubuntu instances) and bitnami (for images provided by Bitnami).
+Some common usernames include ec2-user (for Amazon Linux), ubuntu (for Ubuntu instances), admin (official Debian) and bitnami (for images provided by Bitnami).

 .. code-block:: yaml